Introduction to root surface biomodification

-Citric acid has been shown to produce more clot stabilization on dentin surface than tetracycline hydrochloride, ethylenediaminetetraaceticacid (EDTA), sodium citrate or a saline solution 10.
+Citric acid has been shown to produce more clot stabilization on the dentin surface than tetracycline hydrochloride, ethylenediaminetetraacetic acid (EDTA), sodium citrate or a saline solution 10.

 Technique of application:

-Different techniques have been used to apply citric acid to the root surface including using cotton pallets 11, 12, immersing the specimen in the solution itself 13 and using a camel hair brush as an applicator 3.
-The rubbing technique was suggested by Register 5.
-Miller used brushing technique for root bio-modification during root coverage procedures 14, 15.
-It has been demonstrated that application of citric acid (pH= 1) for 3 minutes using a rubbing pressure on the surface results in a complete removal of smear layer and exposure of smoother root dentin surface with relatively wide dentinal tubular openings (flared or funnel shaped) even up to 8.88 µm 16, 17.
+Different techniques have been used to apply citric acid to the root surface, including using cotton pellets 11, 12, immersing the specimen in the solution itself 13 and using a camel hair brush as an applicator 3.
+The rubbing technique was suggested by Register (1975) 5.
+Miller (1982, 1985) 14, 15 used the brushing technique for root bio-modification during root coverage procedures.
+It has been demonstrated that application of citric acid (pH= 1) for …….
+Contents available in the book …….
+Contents available in the book …….
+Contents available in the book …….
+Contents available in the book ……….

 Drawbacks of citric acid:

-Some drawbacks associated with citric acid application include formation of extremely acidic environment in the surrounding tissues, which may result in un-favourable wound healing responses 1.
+Some drawbacks associated with the citric acid application include the formation of the extremely acidic environment in the surrounding tissues, which may result in unfavorable wound healing responses 1.
 Its low pH has also been shown to induce cytotoxic effects when in direct contact with periodontal cells 18.
-The factors influencing the effects of citric acid on root surface include concentration of the acid pH of the acid, duration of application and mode of application.
+The factors influencing the effects of citric acid on root surface include the concentration of the acid, pH of the acid, duration of application and mode of application.

-The tetracyclines are a group of bacteriostatic antimicrobials effective against a wide range of organisms.
+Tetracyclines are a group of bacteriostatic antimicrobials effective against a wide range of microorganisms.
 The unique property of drugs of this group is their ability to modulate the host response.
 This anti-microbial group of drugs has been shown to have matrix metalloproteinase inhibitory and anti-inflammatory properties.
 Along with this, tetracycline hydrochloride inhibits microbial attachment and has root surface conditioning properties 23.
-It has been demonstrated that tetracycline conditioning of the root surfaces not only removes the surface smear layer, but also inhibits collagenase activity and bone resorption and by its local antimicrobial effects 16.
+It has been demonstrated that tetracycline conditioning of the root surfaces not only removes the surface smear layer, but also inhibits collagenase activity and bone resorption 16.
 In a comparative study, the effect of tetracycline root conditioning and flap surgery was compared with flap surgery alone.
-The histological analysis revealed 0.27 mm of average increase in connective tissue attachment and also cementogenesis was seen in tetracycline treated sites 24.
+The histological analysis revealed 0.27 mm of average increase in connective tissue attachment and also cementogenesis was seen in tetracycline-treated sites 24.